rodrilima/scheduling-node/README.md

 ## Functionalities

-- Create repositories list
-- See respository description and author
-- See last 5 issues
-- Shortcut links to github
+- Sign up
+- Sign in
+- Choose a Professional
+- Schedule an appointment
+- Coming more...

 ## Getting Started